5jt/dyalog-cookbook/manuscript/07 Handling errors.md

 Note that `HandleError` has not executed `⎕OFF` because we executed this in a development environment.

-That's all we see in the session, but when you check the folder `#.ErrorParms.errorFolder` you will find that indeed there were three new files created in that folder for this crash.
+That’s all we see in the session, but when you check the folder `#.ErrorParms.errorFolder` you will find that indeed there were three new files created in that folder for this crash.

-Note that in case you traced through the code there would be just two files: the workspace is missing.
+Note that had you traced through the code there would be just two files: the workspace would be missing.

-The reason is that with the Tracer active the current workspace cannot be saved.
-Generally there are two reasons why no workspace will be saved:
+The reason is: with the Tracer active the current workspace cannot be saved.
+Generally there are two reasons for no workspace being saved:

-* Any open edit or trace window
+* An open edit or trace window
-* More than one thread was running at the moment of the crash.
+* More than one thread running at the moment of the crash

 A> This is not strictly true.
 When `HandleError` detects multiple threads it tries to kill all of them.
-By definition that won't work because a) it cannot kill the main thread (0) and b) it cannot kill its own thread.
+By definition that won’t work because (a) it cannot kill the main thread (0); and (b) it cannot kill its own thread.
 A>
 A> However, if it happens to run in the main thread at that very moment it will get rid of all other running threads and be able to save a crash workspace afterwards as a result.

-Because we've defined a source for the Windows Event Log `HandleError` has reported the error accordingly:
+Because we’ve defined a source for the Windows Event Log, `HandleError` has reported the error accordingly:

 ![Windows Event Log](Images\MyAppEventViewer.png)

-As mentioned earlier, the Windows Event Log is discussed in a later chapter.
+See the discussion of the Windows Event Log in a later chapter.

 We also find evidence in the log file that something broke; see LogDog:

 ![The log file](Images\LogDog2.png)

-This is done automatically by the `HandleError` class for us because we provided the name of a logging function and a ref pointing to the instance where that log function lives.
+This is done for us automatically by the `HandleError` class because we provided the name of a logging function, and a ref pointing to the instance where that log function lives.

-We also have an HTML with a crash report, an eponymous DWS containing the workspace saved at the time it broke, and an eponymous DCF whose single component is a namespace of a4ll the variables visible at the moment of the crash.
+We also have an HTM with a crash report, an eponymous DWS containing the workspace saved at the time it broke, and an eponymous DCF whose single component is a namespace of all the variables visible at the moment of the crash.
 Some of this has got to help.

-Note that the crash files names are simply the WSID plus the timestamp prefixed by an underscore:
+Note that the crash file names are simply the WSID and the timestamp prefixed by an underscore:

 ~~~
       ⍪{⊃,/1↓⎕NPARTS⍵}¨⊃#.FilesAndDirs.Dir #.ErrorParms.errorFolder,'\'